sebitacasa/CastleApp-backend/README.md

-# CastleApp — Backend
+# Echoes&Paths — Backend

-REST API for **CastleApp**, a mobile app (Expo / React Native) for discovering, conquering and sharing historical places, monuments and points of interest around the world.
+REST API for **Echoes&Paths**, a mobile app (Expo / React Native) for discovering, conquering and sharing historical places, monuments and points of interest around the world.

 The backend acts as: